JayMan146/PersonalHistory/README.md

 `enable_photo_transfer` enables or disables the functionality of transfering photos, specifically from the `photo_locations` folder path.
 See [Folder Paths](#folder-paths) for more.

 `enable_writing_to_file` enables or disables the functionality of the program writting to the file.
-It will act as if it did write to any files, but won't actually do it.
-It will warn you, though.
+It will warn you if it is unable to complete the task.
 It's mostly helpful as a debug tool.
 New files and directories will still be created, as that is handled in the below setting.

 `enable_new_directory_and_file_creation` enables or disables the creation of new directories or files.
-It will mostly act as if it did create them, but will sometimes fail to write to a file that doesn't exist or move a photo to a directory that doesn't exist, and therefore will report that.
+Most of the time this doesn't do much, but will sometimes fail to write to a file that doesn't exist or move a photo to a directory that doesn't exist, and therefore will report that.

 ### Settings to Use